Warm and fuzzy flicks to stream with your lover this Valentine’s Day

 Contrary to what we're led to believe, shared interests are not essential in a successful relationship.
-Whether it's opposites attracting or that you're just not going to watch The Notebook again, we like to retain our individual identities and hobbies in a relationship.
-This can lead to wrestling for remote control command or monopolising the best television in the house before your significant other does.
+Whether it's opposites attracting or that you're just not going to watch The Notebook again, most people don't hook up and turn into a Nicholas Sparks fan overnight.
+This leads to a war for remote control command, monopolising the best television in the house before your significant other does.

 We've rounded up the most universally loved romance films available that anyone can enjoy.

-1. Four Weddings and a Funeral
+3. Four Weddings and a Funeral

 Essentially the movie that kicked off Richard Curtis's career, Four Weddings and a Funeral follows Charles (Hugh Grant), a lovable but bumbling Englishman living in London (classic Grant).
 Across four weddings and one funeral, Charles develops a long and tempestuous relationship with an American friend of a friend.
 Thanks to a stellar cast, it's a fun, romantic and sometimes heartbreaking romp that everyone can enjoy.